-Success and failure
+Success and failure NORTH SUCCESS AND SOUTH FAILURE

 What has happened has been very different ...
-North has had success and the south has largely failed

 The north has doubled its wealth every decade for the past five decades.
 Rich get richer ... poor get poorer.
 The south has lost wealth every decade for five decades.